South Central Electric Association Community Solar

 Members interested in green energy or looking to lock in future electricity prices can participate in South Central Electric's Community Solar project.
 SCE developed the community solar project to give members that wanted a portion of their energy to come from a renewable source options they could participate in.
 All the electricity created by the SCE community solar array is used my SCE members.

 What is Community Solar?
 A South Central Electric Community Solar project allows members to purchase a portion of the electric generation from a solar array located next to our Northstar substation at the POET Biofuel plant near Lake Crystal.
-Members have two participation plans to choose from.
 Participants do not own any of the panels or infrastructure.

 What are the benefits?